 Space Needs Analysis

-Trestle Strategy is helping the Geological Society of America(GSA) assess the opportunities of their 4.35 acre property in northern Boulder.
+Trestle Strategy helped the Geological Society of America(GSA) assess the opportunities of their 4.35 acre property in northern Boulder.
 GSA is a global professional society with a growing membership of more than 26,000 individuals in 115 countries.
 GSA provides access to elements that are essential to the professional growth of earth scientists at all levels of expertise and from all sectors: academic, government, business, and industry.
-Trestle is conducting a property review and development scenario analysis to identify any strategic real estate moves GSA may be interested in.
-Trestle is also analyzing the spacial and operational needs for the 58 employees who occupy the building to see if additional opportunities exist.
+Trestle conducted a property review and development scenario analysis to identify any strategic real estate moves GSA may be interested in.
+Trestle also analyzed the spacial and operational needs for the 58 employees who occupy the building to see if additional opportunities exist.